microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

 ## Use FilePath as tool input in 'hello-world' tool

-For details of how to create and use custom tool ,please refer to [Custom tool package creation and usage](../how-to-create-and-use-your-own-tool-package.md).
+For details of how to create and use custom tool, please refer to [Custom tool package creation and usage](../how-to-create-and-use-your-own-tool-package.md).

-1. Create a tool project 'hello-world-proj' with `--case file_input` to generate demo case of file_path as tool input.
+1. Create a tool project hello-world-proj with `--case file_input` to generate demo case of file_path as tool input.

     ```bash
     python <path-to-scripts>\tool\generate_tool_package_template.py --case file_path --destination hello-world-proj --package-name hello-world --tool-name hello_world_tool --function-name get_sqrt
     ```

-2. Go to 'hello-world-proj' folder, check your tool code.
+2. Go to hello-world-proj folder, check your tool code.

    The demo use a sematic_kernel case, refer to [run native code with Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins/native-functions/using-the-skfunction-decorator?tabs=python).